karmaniverous/nextjs-template/README.md

 npm run release
 ```

-If you add your GitHub repo link to environmental variable
+If you add your GitHub repo link to environment variable
 `NEXT_PUBLIC_GITHUB_LINK` in [`.env`](./.env), you will find that your sidebar
 menu and site footer contain a link to the current version's release notes.